iwatake2222/pico-loud_talking_detector/README.md

 # Loud Talking Detector
-- This system detects loud talking in an eating spot to help in the fight against COVID ( Corona Virus )
+- This tinyML system uses Raspberry Pi Pico and TensorFlow Lite for Microcontrollers to detect loud talking in an eating spot to help in the fight against COVID ( Corona Virus )
-- It detects "talking" when people talk loud ( Left )
+- It detects "talking" when people talk loudly ( Left )
-- It doesn't detect "talking" when people talks in a low voice or the sound is not talking ( e.g. noise, music, etc. ) ( Right )
+- It doesn't detect "talking" when people talk quietly or the sound is not talking ( e.g. noise, music, etc. ) ( Right )

 |![00_doc/pic00.jpg](00_doc/pic00.jpg)|![00_doc/pic01.jpg](00_doc/pic01.jpg)|
 |---|---|

 ## System overview
-- Training
+- Deep Learning Model
-    - A deep learning model is created to classify two types of sound ("Talking", "Not Talking")
+    - A deep learning model is created to classify 10 or 5 seconds of audio to two types of sound ("Talking", "Not Talking")
+        - Change the value of `CLIP_DURATION ` and `kClipDuration` to switch clip duration
     - The model is converted to TensorFlow Lite for Microcontrollers format
     - The training runs on Google Colaboratory
-- Production environment
+- Device
     - The model is deployed to a Raspberry Pi Pico
     - A microphone and a display are connected to the Raspberry Pi Pico
     - The Raspberry Pi Pico captures sound from the microphone, judges whether it's loud talking and outputs a result to the display